How to prepare to attend a classical music concert.

 Here are 10 ideas to mull over.

-Cheers, David I'm 15 or so and I've been playing piano for just a year.
-I "practice" all the time.
-She is cute, she sings, she needs an accompanist for the church strawberry social.
-I step up.
-Though I'm way over my head, I'm keen to impress.
+Cheers, David I'm 15 or so and I've been playing piano for just a year when I got the call from a singer of my acquaintance.
+She is cute and she needs an accompanist for the outdoor church strawberry social.
+I accept.
+(Though I'm way over my head, I'm keen to impress.)

 We practice together.
 Somehow, I survive.
-However, I am about to learn the difference between the practice room and the stage or the difference between basic training and combat.
-Picture this: It's a beautiful day, the church hauls a small piano outside on the grass.
+However, I am about to learn the difference between the practice room and the stage.
+(I didn't imagine it is like basic training verses combat.)
+So, picture this: It's a beautiful day as I approach the piano the church has hauled onto the grass.
 The back of the piano faces the singer and the audience.
-We make our entrance.
-I sit down and my right leg starts to bounce uncontrollably against the underside of the piano.
+I confidently sit down, and immediately my right leg starts to bounce uncontrollably against the underside of the piano.
 People are looking around for the source of the noise.
 I remain deadpan behind the piano.
 She keeps singing.
 It mercifully ends.
-Lessons?
+Takeaways.
 1. "Superbia et ante ruinam" Pride goes before the fall.
 But the show must go on.
 2. Never underestimate the power of shameless audacity in a show business career.
-3. The magic of the performing arts is the illusion that it is easy.
+3. The magic of the performing arts is its illusion that it is easy.
 David Revised June 2023 Lockdown 2.0 Oh boy!

 The article above supplies some great ideas to keep us practicing.
 I invite you to click the photo to read the article.
-David Listen to great music.
-A musical truism: "we are who we listen to".
+David Listen to superb musicians playing great music.
+It is a musical truism: "we are who we listen to" because who we listen to inculcates the sound of the music into our being.
+This inculcation will colour how you play.

 Try this on your next new piece.